DIY Dad Gifts Under $100: Tools They’ll Actually Use

 Entry Socket Set (Quarter-inch hero)

 A tidy 1/4″ drive kit covers bikes, flat-packs, and small fixes.
-Quality Aussie brands (e.g., Kincrome) offer durable sets that fit glove boxes and apartment drawers.
-Under $100 options are common at major tool retailers.
-Total Tools+2Kincrome+2
+Quality Aussie brands, like Kincrome, offer durable sets that fit glove boxes and apartment drawers.
+You can often find under $100 options at major tool retailers.

 Safety Specs (Kid Checks the Checklist)

-Protect those eyes.
-Warehouse-priced options—clear, tinted, even bifocal—make it easy to stash a pair in every bag and bench.
+Protect those eyes!
+Warehouse-priced options—clear, tinted, and even bifocal—make it easy to stash a pair in every bag and bench.
 Let your “site supervisor” (age 3+) hand them to Dad before he works.
-Bunnings+1

 Multi-Tool Blade Kit (Refill, not landfill)

-If Dad already owns a multi-tool, a fresh accessory pack (wood/metal/sanding) is the stocking stuffer that keeps on cutting.
+If Dad already owns a multi-tool, a fresh accessory pack (wood/metal/sanding) is the perfect stocking stuffer that keeps on cutting.
 Most kits slide under the $100 mark and save emergency hardware runs.
-Bunnings

 Clamp & Square Mini-Bundle